Vía de la Plata

 Uniting the south with the Camino French

-La Vía de la Plata begins in the Andalusian city of Seville.
+La Vía de la Plata begins in the Andalusian city of Sevilla.

 We will start what is perhaps the Camino longest within the Iberian Peninsula.
 We will leave Seville through the famous Triana neighborhood.
 Let us remember that we are in Andalusian lands and in summer here the sun will hit us with all its force.
 So we must be well protected and loaded with water.
 The day passes quietly by caminos plains that will take us through the archaeological site of Itálica to Guillena.